jemberton/haccuweather/README.md

 > Icons aren't showing for certain conditions using HACS weather-card.

 - The `weather-card.js` file in the `$config/www/community/weather-card` must be edited to include cases for the specific conditions.
 I've had the best luck opening the `weather-card.js.gz` archive, editing the `weather-card.js` file inside, saving & updating the archive, extracting the file to the directory overwriting the existing file and reloading the page.
 Of course, updates could kill this, so make a backup!

+---

+## For the Future

+The plan is to reduce the frequency of forecast polling to a maximum of 4 times a day.
+It is my thought that a 5 day forecast doesn't need to be as up to date as the current conditions.
+This will allow for the current conditions to be updated more frequently than once per hour.
+This also opens up the possibility for weather alerts.
+For now, functionality for intermitent viewing is more important.
+I have found that a majority of the time, I check the weather on my phone using a dedicated app or widget.
+Home Assistant is more of a general information portal for the day's weather.